Australasian bittern conservation

 Matuku are important to Māori.
 They appear in language as part of legends, stories, early pictures and metaphor and there are numerous place names referring to them.
 They were important for food and their feathers were used for ceremonial decoration.

-Wetlands support a wide range of threatened bird species in New Zealand.
-However, management techniques for restoring their populations are poorly developed.
+Although wetlands support a range of threatened species, management techniques for restoring populations are poorly developed.

-DOC is focusing on developing methods for surveying bittern systematically.
-These methods will enable people to establish baseline data and distribution maps; identify important wetland habitat types for conservation and measure the response of matuku to management such as pest control; and habitat maintenance and restoration.
+We are focusing on developing methods for surveying bittern systematically.
+These methods will establish baseline data and distribution maps; identify important wetland habitat types for conservation; measure the response of matuku to management such as pest control, habitat maintenance and restoration.

 DOC has been developing ‘call counts’ for bittern.
 These take place with either an observer listening for set times at dawn or dusk for the booming calls of bittern, or with new automatic recorders (electronic recorders developed by the DOC Electronics Lab) recording calls remotely.

-In addition DOC is actively developing methods for restoring wetlands through its Arawai Kākāriki programme.
-Restoration involves developing a wide range of management tools including methods for controlling introduced predators, methods for managing water levels and restoring wetland vegetation.
+We are also developing methods for restoring wetlands through the Arawai Kākāriki programme.
+Restoration involves developing management tools including methods for controlling predators, managing water levels, and restoring wetland vegetation.